 Attractions in Seomyeon: Seomyeon Underground Shopping Center, Bujeong Market, 7Luck Casino, Seomyeon Food Alley, Club Fix

-The best hotels in Seomyeon
+Recommended hotels in Seomyeon

-With its picture perfect seaviews making for some prime real estate, the area’s become quite fashionable.
+With its picture perfect seaviews, the area has become quite fashionable.
 Among the glamorous buildings lining the coast, you’ll find some of the top 5-star hotels in Busan.
-There’s also a good selection of budget & mid-range offerings for the more price-conscious traveller.
+There’s also a good selection of budget & mid-range hotels & guesthouses for price-conscious travellers.

 Attractions in Haeundae: Haeundae Beach, Shinsegae Department Store, Centum City, Busan Museum of Art, Haeundae Market, Dongbaekseom, APEC House

 Recommended hotels in Haeundae

 With its popular location, it shouldn’t be a surprise that the Haeundae accommodations scene has a little of everything.

 Much of the focus, however, is on the mid-range and luxury segments of the market.
 The Haeundae area holds the highest concentration of 5-star hotels in Busan.
 Here are a few of the best hotels in Haeundae…